jarekbryk/nextgenbio-dev/_episodes/03-Exploring-data-types-and-structures.md

 - R's basic data types are character, numeric, integer, complex, and logical.
 - R's basic data structures include the vector, list, matrix, data frame, and factors.
 - Objects may have attributes, such as name, dimension, and class.
-- Factors are used to represent categorical data.
-- Factors can be *ordered* or *unordered*.
+- Factors are used to represent categorical data and can be *ordered* or *unordered*.
 - Some R functions have special methods for handling factors.

 objectives:
 - Introduce different data types in R.
 - Create vectors of different types.
 - Check the type of vector.
-- Learn about missing data and other special values.
+- Understand missing data and other special values.
 - Understand how to represent categorical data in R.
 - Explain the difference between ordered and unordered factors.
 - Describe some of the problems encountered when using factors.